Policy for sending email on Hypernode

 Sending too much mail in a short amount of time could cause jams and mail delayed deliverance when sending to large email providers like Gmail and Microsoft.

-When someone sends a large mailing to 5k receipts at once, the email flow for other hypernodes can delay for hours or even cause bounces or blacklisting problems.
+When someone sends a large mailing to e.g. 5000 receipts at once, the email flow for other Hypernodes can delay for hours or even cause bounces or blacklisting problems.

 Confirmed receiver and opt-in

-Sending commercial or charitive emails to companies and individuals that did not explicitly agreed to receive emails is prohibited by Dutch law.
+Sending commercial or charitive emails to companies and individuals that did not explicitly agreed to receiving emails is prohibited by Dutch law.

 Use only email addresses of receivers that subscribed to your newsletter or ordered products and gave explicit permission (confirmed opt-in) to receive emails.